cs3217-2223/group-project-sotravel/Sotravel/docs/final-report.md

 ![Observer pattern](./diagrams/final-report/observer.svg)

-The observer pattern allows for the `Service` to inform its observers (typically other `ViewModels`) that it's relevant data has changed, and to trigger an update within themselves.
+The observer pattern allows for the `Service` to inform its observers (typically other `ViewModels`) through the `notifyAll` method that it's relevant data has changed.
+Since the `Service` can then call the Observer's `updateFrom` method, the observers can then perform an update within themselves with the new data recieved.

+The `Service`s which have the Observer protocol implemented are the following:

+-   UserService
+-   EventService
+-   TripService
+-   FriendService

+The association between these Services and the ViewModels which rely on them can be seen in the diagram below:

+![All classes with observer
+implemented](./diagrams/final-report/observer-all-relevant-classes.svg)
+_Note: Methods have been ommitted for simplicity_

+#### Sample interaction: User Service

 The diagram below shows an example of how the observer pattern is set up within the `UserService`.

-In the diagram below, the associated types have been resolved to concrete types to aid the understanding of the diagram.
+The associated types within the protocols have been resolved to concrete types to aid the understanding of the diagram.

 ![UserService Observer](./diagrams/final-report/user-observer.svg)